roebuk/advent-of-code/2018/README.md

 I've started programming the solutions in JavaScript as that's most familar to myself.
 I'm leaning on a couple of functional libraries (`crocks` and `ramda`) to aid the programming style I feel comfortable with.
-I may try the odd solution in Elixir, should I'm feeling brave!
+I may try the odd solution in Elixir should I feel brave!